BitRacer/confidential-repo/README.md

 > ## location-service
 > location-service is the microservice that handles all location based requests.
 For api documentation see the location-service module
 > ## user-service
-> useer-service is the microservice that handles all location based requests.
+> user-service is the microservice that handles all location based requests.
 For api documentation see the user-service module

 The configuration
 -